toddbernhard/ct3/README.md

 ### Task 1
 When a new user (session) is created during the first visit, the session cookie that we assign does not exist.
 We assign this cookie on the first request by randomly selecting a server from the pool and that cookie is used for the duration of the session.
-A concurrency bug exists there in Chrome and possibly other browsers.
+A concurrency issue exists there in Chrome and possibly other browsers when proxying to SSL servers (maybe others, but we mostly have been able to observe this in SSL).

 When the first request for say index.html comes in, the proxy selects a server, uses it to proxy the request and then before streaming the response, assigns a cookie (cookie name is in the config file).
 When the browser renders the response, resources on that page (i.e. javascript, css, images) are requested concurrently, but these concurrent requests do not have the cookie set as they appear to the proxy as new requests.
 The proxy then goes through the same process of picking a server (which in many cases isn't the same as original request) and proxying the response to that server as well as assigning a cookie with a different server name.
 This basically yields the initial session request non-deterministic due to the race conditions imposed by concurrent resource requests.

+To find the problem, you must either clear all your cookies/page cache on each request, or just use Chrome's incognito mode.
+Start incognito mode, load the url (localhost) and look at the logs.
+The logs log the request uri and where it is going.
+Some of the uris will not have a cookie set.
+Sometimes the page will render broken, sometimes it'll render ok, but some resources on that page will receive a 404.
+You can also use the Chrome javascript console instead of the proxy logs to track the 404s.

 You are to find and implement a solution to this problem.